kcoolsae/justin/docs/specs/src/overview.md

 {:.note}
 We see two different options for registration.

-1 A special link is provided for first time registration.
+1 A special link is provided for first time **registration**.
 This leads to a page into which new users can enter email address, full name and country.
 After submitting this page, it needs to be confirmed that this registration is valid, by
 * A registered user of the same country, or